The ultimate Gentleman’s Belt

 The selection of belts is huge, but most are of cheap and short-lived quality.

-For someone who values good design and longevity, this a rather frustrating situation led Nobs to study the functions and design of «the ideal belt».
+For someone who values good design and longevity, this is a rather frustrating situation and led Nobs to study the functions and design of «the ideal belt».

-The usual buckles with pins expand the hole in the leather in no time; tightening the belt in the opposite direction is another cause of its premature wear.
+The usual buckles with pins expand the hole in the leather in no time; tightening the belt in the opposite direction is another cause of its premature deterioration.

-This requires a high-tech construction with up to ten precision parts, which is not really surprising when an old watch-guy goes to work.
+This requires a high-tech construction with up to ten precision parts, not really surprising when an old watch-guy goes to work.